Transition metal impurities in Silicon: Computational search for a semiconductor qubit: Introduction

-Among practical considerations, scalability and operating temperature stand out as the major challenges for semiconductor qubits\cite{Chatterjee_arxiv_2020}.
+Among practical considerations, scalability and operating temperature stand out as the major challenges for semiconductor qubits\cite{Chatterjee_arxiv_2020,Wolfowicz_NRM_2021}.
 The mature manufacturing techniques for Si-based devices makes Si an attractive host material but the extremely low operating temperature is a major concern.
-Besides, silicon-based implementations currently lack established spin-photon interfaces, which is critical for application in quantum communication\cite{Chatterjee_arxiv_2020, Redjem_nature_electronics_2020, Zhang_APR_2020} On the other hand, NV$^{-}$ centers in diamond operate at room temperature, but scaling-up for diamond-based devices remains challenging.
+Besides, silicon-based implementations currently lack established spin-photon interfaces, which is critical for application in quantum communication\cite{Chatterjee_arxiv_2020, Redjem_nature_electronics_2020, Zhang_APR_2020} and for an alternative scheme to couple and read out spin donor qubits in Si\cite{Morse_SA_2017}.
+On the other hand, NV$^{-}$ centers in diamond operate at room temperature, but scaling-up for diamond-based devices remains challenging.
 Considering the advantages of both systems, one potential approach to address the challenge is to find a NV$^{-}$ center like defect system in silicon.
 Specifically, resembling NV$^{-}$ centers in diamond, we are searching for deep centers that can accommodate optical triplet-triplet transitions within the Si band gap.

 Color centers were rarely observed for silicon due to its small electronic band gap.
 A recent review summarizes the known color centers, including $^{77}$Se$^{+}$, Er$^{3+}$, and three color centers associated with particle irradiation\cite{Zhang_APR_2020}.
-Among these color centers, Durand $\emph{et al.}$ recently demonstrated a single photon emitter in silicon for the first time using C-doped Si\cite{Redjem_nature_electronics_2020}.
-The single photon emitter is currently associated with the G-center, which is most likely a defect complex made up of two substitutional C atoms and one Si interstitial\cite{Redjem_nature_electronics_2020}.
-But currently, no color centers in silicon were found for the same triplet-triplet optical transitions as NV$^{-}$ centers in diamonds.
-Motivated by the established knowledge that transition metals generally form deep-level defects in silicon, we aim to investigate their optical properties and potential for qubits.
+Among these color centers, T- and G-centers in Si were recently reported to have in-gap optical transition at the O-band of optical telecommunications\cite{Redjem_nature_electronics_2020,Bergeron_PRXQuantum_2020}.
+Redjem \emph{et al.} demonstrated a single photon emitter in silicon for the first time using C-doped Si\cite{Redjem_nature_electronics_2020}.
+The single photon emitter is currently associated with the G-center and has spin singlet-singlet transition at $\approx$ 1.27 um\cite{Redjem_nature_electronics_2020}.
+Similarly, Bergeron \emph{et al.} reported the spin and optical properties of an ensemble of T-centers in Si, which has long-lived electron spins ($\approx$ ms) and spin-selective transitions at 1326 nm\cite{Bergeron_PRXQuantum_2020}.
+However, no color centers in silicon were found for the same triplet-triplet optical transitions as NV$^{-}$ centers in diamonds.